 The park was established in 1929.
 Yet first hardcore Mormon farmers had arrived in the late 1890s.
 The pioneers settled in a valley at the foot of the famous mountains.
 Unfortunately apart from the Mormon Row area – a historic settlement – little reminds of human history of the national park today.

 People were forced to withdraw from this harsh wilderness.
-But ever adaptive animals still thrive in the astounding mountains and adjacent valleys.
+But ever-adaptive animals still thrive in the astounding mountains and adjacent valleys.
 And the jagged peaks still present themselves in their full glory just like they did centuries ago.

 The Best Time to Visit: The best times to road-trip through the national parks in this section of the West Coast are summer and shoulder seasons.
-Many of the parks’ roads are unaccessible by car in the winter months.
+Many of the parks’ roads are inaccessible by car in the winter months.

 READ MORE: 5 Iconic Photo Spots in Grand Teton